zenml-io/blog.zenml.io/_posts/2022-05-11-ci-ct-cd-with-zenml.md

   path: /assets/posts/continuous-deployment/continuous.gif
 ---

-As MLOps start getting more attention and organizations start developing across the MLOps maturity model (read more in our blog about [MLOps maturity models](https://blog.zenml.io/mlops-maturity-models/), the terms Continuous Integration, Continuous Training and Continuous Deployment (CI/CT/CD) get more relevant since MLOps is all about applying DevOps principles to ML systems.
+As MLOps start getting more attention and organizations start growing their own understanding of the MLOps maturity model, the terms Continuous Integration, Continuous Training and Continuous Deployment (CI/CT/CD) become more relevant since MLOps is all about applying DevOps principles to ML systems.
+(Read more about MLOps maturity models [on the blog](https://blog.zenml.io/mlops-maturity-models/).)

-In the next following lines, we will try to understand what does the terms CI/CT/CD means in the context of ML Pipelines and how it differs from DevOps, and see how ZenML is pushing forward to make ML assets first-class citizens of CI/CD Systems - ZenML Model deployers as an example.
+In this blogpost I will show what the terms CI, CT and CD mean in the context of machine learning pipelines, explore how MLOps differs from DevOps, and see how ZenML makes machine learning assets first-class citizens of CI/CD systems.
+I'll use ZenML's model deployers to illustrate this.

-## ****What is Continuous Integration and Continuous Delivery/Deployment  (CI/CD) ?****
+# What is Continuous Integration and Continuous Delivery / Deployment (CI/CD)?

-Continuous integration is a set of practices that revolve around automating the building and testing and validating phase for new code, automating the process ensures that new code is always of production-ready quality which accelerates the releasing cycle.
+Continuous Integration is a set of practices that revolve around automating the building and testing and validating phase for new code.
+Automating the process ensures that new code is always of production-ready quality which accelerates the release cycle: your product or assets get out into the world faster.

-Continuous delivery refers to the automated packaging and delivery of new code from the testing and development environment to the staging or production environment.
+Continuous Delivery refers to the automated packaging and delivery of new code from the testing and development environment to the staging or production environment.

-Continuous Deployment is the following step of continuous delivery which means every piece of code that passes the previous two phases can be deployed automatically into production.
+Continuous Deployment is the step that follows continuous delivery which means every piece of code that passes the previous two phases can be deployed automatically into production.

-## ****What does make CI/CD for ML systems different than other software systems****
+# What's so special about CI/CD for ML systems?

-To emphasize the difference between CI/CD for ML and other software, we must first understand that the ML system is also a software system and shares many commonalities with traditional systems, but the fact that ML is not only about code but also about data and perhaps even more about data than code (read more about [Data centric AI](https://blog.zenml.io/data-centric-mlops/) and how it's leading MLOps World) makes ML systems about code and data versioning and tracking different algorithms, features, modeling techniques, and hyperparameters to maintain maximum code reproducibility and reusability.
-Within ML we need to validate and test data in addition to unit and integration testing.
+To emphasize the difference between CI/CD for ML and other software, we must first understand that the ML system is also a software system and shares many commonalities with traditional systems.
+A crucial difference, however, is the fact that ML is not only about code but also about data and perhaps even more about data than code.
+(Read more in [our blog on data-centric AI](https://blog.zenml.io/data-centric-mlops/).)
+ML systems therefore have to handle code *and* data versioning, track different algorithms, features, modeling techniques, and hyperparameters to maintain maximum code reproducibility and reusability.
+For ML systems we need to validate and test data for machine learning in addition to running basic unit and integration tests.

-Not like other applications model delivery and deployment is not the end of the process, we need to monitor these models to ensure that they are still performing at the expected level, especially since ML performance can degrade over time because of data drifts or concepts drifts.
+Even once our model or application is deployed and being used, these systems are living things and require continuous monitoring to ensure that they are still performing as expected.
+(Performance can degrade over time as a result of data drift or concept drift, a downstream consequence of how central data is to how machine learning works.)

-based on all this we can identify CI/CD for ML systems as the following:
+Based on all this we can identify CI/CD for ML systems as consisting of the following:

-**CI**: Automate the testing and validation for code, data, and models.
+- **CI**: Automate the testing and validation for code, data, and models.

-**CD**: Automate delivering and packaging of custom systems and deploy them when certain criterion in production is fulfilled.
+- **CD**: Automate delivering and packaging of custom systems and deploy them when certain criterion in production is fulfilled.

-**CT**: new process and practices which deals with automating training of ML models.
+- **CT**: new process and practices which deals with automating training of ML models.

 ![CI/CD for ML Systems](../assets/posts/ci-ct-cd-with-zenml/ci-cd-for-ml-systems.gif)

-## ZenML and CI/CT/CD Systems
+# How ZenML enables CI/CT/CD

-As it is an extensible open-source MLOps framework to create production-ready machine learning pipelines ZenML is pushing forward to make created pipelines  CI/CT/CD paradigms supported and that is done by automating the model preparation and model training and model deployment.
-With the Built-in functionalities like [Schedules](https://github.com/zenml-io/zenml/blob/main/docs/book/introduction/core-concepts.md), [Model Deployers](https://github.com/zenml-io/zenml/blob/main/docs/book/introduction/core-concepts.md#model-deployer) and [Services](https://github.com/zenml-io/zenml/blob/main/docs/book/introduction/core-concepts.md#service) you can create end-to-end ML workflows with Continuous Training and Deployment that deploys your model in a local environment with MLFlow integration or even in production level environment like Kubernetes with Seldon core integration.
+As an extensible open-source MLOps framework to create production-ready machine learning pipelines, ZenML building a world where CI/CT/CD paradigms for ML pipelines are supported from the get-go.
+We do this by automating the model preparation and model training and model deployment.
+With the built-in functionalities like [Schedules](https://github.com/zenml-io/zenml/blob/main/docs/book/introduction/core-concepts.md), [Model Deployers](https://github.com/zenml-io/zenml/blob/main/docs/book/introduction/core-concepts.md#model-deployer) and [Services](https://github.com/zenml-io/zenml/blob/main/docs/book/introduction/core-concepts.md#service) you can create end-to-end ML workflows with Continuous Training and Deployment that deploys your model in a local environment with MLFlow integration or even in a production-grade environment like Kubernetes with our [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/latest/index.html) integration.

-**Pipeline schedule ZenML window to Continuous Training:**
+## Pipeline schedules as the door to Continuous Training

-In the context of a ZenML pipeline, pipeline scheduling refers to the process of automating pipelines executed at fixed times, dates or intervals.
+In the context of a ZenML pipeline, pipeline scheduling refers to the process of automating pipelines so that they are executed at fixed times, dates or intervals.

-The site
-Making ML pipelines fire automatically will allow users or teams to have continuous training on new (fresh) data.
+If ML pipelines fire automatically this will allow users or teams to have continuous training on new (fresh) data.
 (For example, every two weeks, take the latest data from an API and train a new model on it.)

-<iframe src="https://giphy.com/embed/SKcxqI1GiASU783uT2" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/pong-wsobp-world-series-of-beer-SKcxqI1GiASU783uT2">via GIPHY</a></p>
+<iframe src="https://giphy.com/embed/SKcxqI1GiASU783uT2" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-**Model Deployers interacting with services for Continuous Deployment:**
+## Model Deployers interacting with services for Continuous Deployment

 Model Deployers integrate with external tools, services or platforms responsible for online model serving.
-And by Online serving, we mean the process of hosting and loading machine-learning models as part of a managed web service and providing access to the models through an API endpoint like HTTP or GRPC.
-Taking into consideration that there are some scenarios where data scientists training the models may not be experienced software developers with a background in service-oriented design or in Kubernetes.
-ZenML Abstraction for Model Deployers deals with functionality concerning the life-cycle management and tracking of external model deployment servers (e.g. processes, containers, Kubernetes " deployments etc.)
+And by online serving we mean the process of hosting and loading machine-learning models as part of a managed web service and providing access to the models through an API endpoint like HTTP or GRPC.
+ZenML understands there are some scenarios where data scientists training the models may not be experienced software developers with a background in service-oriented design or in Kubernetes.
+The ZenML abstraction for Model Deployers handles the functionality concerning the life-cycle management and tracking of external model deployment servers (e.g. processes, containers, Kubernetes deployments and so on.).

-and using [MLFlow](https://mlflow.org/docs/latest/models.html#deploy-mlflow-models) and [Seldon Core](https://github.com/SeldonIO/seldon-core) as two examples of Model Deployers already provided by ZenML as an integration, with many other Model Deployers to follow.
-All users have to do is run pipelines with acceptance criteria, and models get deployed instantly.
+[MLFlow](https://mlflow.org/docs/latest/models.html#deploy-mlflow-models) and [Seldon Core](https://github.com/SeldonIO/seldon-core) are two examples of Model Deployers already provided by ZenML as an integration, with other Model Deployers to follow.
+All users have to do is run pipelines with the appropriate and easy-to-use configuration, and models get deployed instantly.

 ![Seldon Model Deployer](../assets/posts/ci-ct-cd-with-zenml/seldon-model-deployer.gif)

-To achieve this model deployers play 3 major roles as stack components:
+To achieve this end, model deployers play three major roles as stack components:

-1. holding all the stack related configuration attributes required to interact with the remote model serving tool, service or platform (e.g. hostnames, URLs, references to credentials, other client-related configuration parameters)
+1. They hold all the stack-related configuration attributes required to interact with the remote model serving tool, service or platform (e.g. hostnames, URLs, references to credentials, other client-related configuration parameters)

-    ```bash
+    ```shell
     #MLFlow model deployer as a stack component
     zenml integration install mlflow
     zenml model-deployer register mlflow --type=mlflow
     zenml stack register local_with_mlflow -m default -a default -o default -d mlflow
     zenml stack set local_with_mlflow

-    #Seldon core model deployer as a stack component
+    # Seldon core model deployer as a stack component
     zenml integration install seldon
     zenml model-deployer register seldon --type=seldon \
     --kubernetes_context=zenml-eks --kubernetes_namespace=zenml-workloads \